Steps to convert your manuscripts to eBooks - Part 1

 A king part of companies indulged in eBook formatting services recommend to use centered or left justification for obvious reasons.
 By this, you readers can comfortably tailor their experience on any e-readers.

 Right justification demands you to left align all the lists and bullets.
 This kills time and takes a lot of effort.
 To make the conditions worse, certain e-readers override the settings.

 It is always better to evade mixing justifications.
 Also full- justification may lead to some uncomfortable breaks in lines when a book repaginates.

-Also check our another article – converting your books manuscripts to EBooks- Archives of steps involved (part2)
+Also check our another article – few more steps to convert your books manuscripts to EBooks- Part 2